Ark of the Covenant

 According to legend, Ethiopian King Menelik I was the son of King Solomon and the Queen of Sheba.
 Menelik later visited his father in Jerusalem.
 There, he stole the Ark of the Covenant from the Temple, replacing it with a copy.
 He brought the original Ark back to Ethiopia.
 This would have been around 950 BC.

 Would the switch have been noticed?
 When carried about the Ark was shrouded with a covering of goatskin and a blue cloth spread on top (Numbers 4:6).
 Seeing the Ark had caused death to many (2 Samuel 6:19), and there was a warning against viewing it (Numbers 4:20).
 When the Ark was in the Holy of Holies in Solomon's Temple it may have always been covered.
-The an appropriately shaped and weighted container under goatskins and a blue cloth would avoid detection when infrequently visited by a priest.
+An appropriately shaped and weighted container under goatskins and a blue cloth would avoid detection when infrequently visited by a priest.

 Menelik may have removed the Ark to Ethiopia.